UK Treasury red-faced over Lloyds sale release error

-LONDON Britain's finance ministry mistakenly released potentially market-moving information on Friday and blamed a website error for erroneously saying it planned to sell 4 billion pounds of shares in Lloyds Banking Group (LLOY.L).
+LONDON Britain's finance ministry mistakenly released potentially market-moving information on Friday and blamed a website error for erroneously saying it planned to sell 4 billion pounds ($6.7 billion) of shares in Lloyds Banking Group.

 The government is not planning to sell the shares, and the release was "completely erroneous", a Treasury spokesman said.
 "The Treasury is urgently looking into why this happened," he said.